 In the bowl of a stand mixer, beat the butter and sugar together until pale and fluffy.
 Add the egg gradually and continue to beat until combined.
 Sift in the flour, then add the vanilla extract and mix briefly until the dough is just coming together.

-Preheat the oven to 180°C/ fan 160°C / gas 4.
+Preheat the oven to 180°C/gas mark 4.
 On a piece of baking parchment, draw an egg shape measuring 30cm in length and 20cm at its widest point.
 Cut out to make a template.
 Tear off another slightly larger piece of baking parchment.

-Gently take the egg-shaped dough with the baking parchment underneath and lift onto a large baking tray.
+Gently place the egg-shaped dough with the baking parchment underneath on a large baking tray.
 Bake for 15-18 minutes, or until golden.
-Remove from the oven and leave the giant biscuit on the tray to cool slightly before transferring to a large wire rack to cool completely.
+Remove from the oven and leave it on the tray to cool slightly before transferring to a large wire rack to cool completely.

 Decorate the biscuit however you like using the tubes of icing to draw lines and shapes and as glue to stick on the other decorations – make sure you push them down firmly so they won't fall off.
 Leave to dry for at least 2 or 3 hours.